MauriceGit/Quaternion_Library/README.md

 While the simulation runs, you can rotate the object by clicking and moving the mouse.
 Pressing **s** on your keyboard toggles between moving the camera or the object.

+# ToDo

+- Create some higher level function for rotating points or an array of points around a given axis while hiding the exact Quaternion implementation.

 # License